 Not sure what to do in Krakow in 2 days?

-Unlike the capital of Poland (Warsaw) that was nearly obliterated during World War II, Krakow did not suffer the same fate due to a timely surrender.
+Unlike the capital of Poland (Warsaw) which was nearly obliterated during World War II, Krakow did not suffer the same fate due to a timely surrender.
 Consequently, over a thousand years of history in Krakow is well-preserved, offering visitors a unique but overwhelming experience.

 Kazimierz, Krakow Old Town, Wawel Castle, Vistula River, Krakow’s numerous attractions might intimidate visitors at first, especially if they have only two days in Krakow.
 That is why we have written this 2 days in Krakow itinerary to help you plan your trip to Krakow!

-Is 2 Days In Krakow Enough?
+How Many Days In Krakow Is Enough?

 So is two days in Krakow enough?
 Most likely, yes.

 While there are many amazing things to do in Krakow, they are all located in or next to Old Town Krakow.
 If you are staying in Krakow Old Town (or even just right outside it), you will be able to walk to the furthest attraction in Krakow in just 20 minutes.
 Krakow is an extremely walkable city!

 Though it is possible to spend 2 days in Krakow and see all the majority of the attractions, you might want to spend more time in Krakow if you prefer a slower pace of travel.
 If you have the choice, we recommend you to 3 or 4 days in Krakow to really get a feel of this historic city.